joomla/Manual/docs/general-concepts/forms-fields/form-fields/calendar.md

 Note: The calendar form field type does not support non-Gregorian calendars.
 If you need to support non-Gregorian calendars then you will need to create a custom form field type to support your calendar.

-## Standard associated filters
-* **user_utc** - Calculates the specified value to the time of Greenwich, according to the user time zone settings.